2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 On average, criminal justice graduates from ASU - Skysong take out $24,720 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $329, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #10, The University of Texas at El Paso did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-Located in the city of El Paso, UTEP is a public college with a fairly large student population.
+The University of Texas at El Paso landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
+Located in the city of El Paso, UTEP is a public school with a very large student population.

 Women make up 58% of the criminal justice majors at the school.